sidneychurch/Unity-VGP-2DPlatformer-Adv/README.md

 >[!NOTE]
 >This guide builds directly off the previous platformer guide, [found here](https://github.com/sidneychurch/Unity-VGP-2DPlatformer).

-Here I will provide some examples on ways to enhance your platformer, but these examples can also apply to any 2D project.
+## I will provide some examples on ways to enhance your platformer, but these examples can also apply to any 2D project.